2 Systems of Location

 A common name for the USPLS System is “Township and Range” because the largest land divisions within the the system are called Townships or Ranges.

 Townships are counted north or south of a Baseline and Ranges are counted east or west of a Meridian.
 A Township is a unit of land 6 miles by 6 miles (36 mi2) but its legal description requires both a Township number and a Range number.
 Each township has 36 sections that are 1 mile by 1 mile (1 mi2) which are 640 acres.
-Sections are always numbered as shown below.
+Sections are always numbered as shown in the diagram.

 This system is still evident in American lives nearly every day.
-A quarter of a quarter of a section is 40 acres which was the area of land distributed by the federal government in the first Homestead Act.
-Today as you drive along a paved country road it probably follows the line between two sections.
-After driving a few miles you may notice the road stops, you turn and drive a few hundred feet and then turn again and drive in the original direction for several miles.
-The short detour is because you changed townships and the original surveyors reset the starting point of the new township to reduce error.
-If you fly over Kansas and see irrigated fields, each irrigated circle occupies a quarter of a section.
-City and county planners also use the system.
-In large cities the major roads are often on section lines or half way in between.
+A quarter of a section is 160 acres which was the area of land distributed by the federal government in the first Homestead Act.
 Rural property might be sold in 5, 20, 40 acre units because sections are easily divided into those sizes.
 The legal description of the cross-hatched area in the figure might be: SE1/4 of NW1/3 of Sect 21 T.21N R 44E Washington.
 Note how the description starts at the smallest area and ends in the largest area.

 French Long Lot